 - How do I apply for an ISEP program?

 - It isn't!
 All ISEP Exchange(E) Programs are Willamette Sponsored Programs.
 If you are interested in a site that happens to be offered through ISEP- simply write "ISEP" on one of the preference lines of your application- just like any other program.
 See How to Apply for an ISEP program below.

 - All ISEP programs are in the Direct Enroll category and are similar to other Direct Enroll programs.

 - ISEP is an exchange association that facilitates direct enrollment exchanges between universities.
-ISEP programs aren't different than other Direct Enroll programs except ISEP is facilitating the exchange instead of Willamette.
+ISEP programs aren't different than other Direct Enroll programs at Willamette except ISEP is facilitating the exchange.
 From a student's point of view there is very little difference except you will see the name "ISEP" on your paperwork.

 - The cost of ISEP programs is the same as all WU Sponsored Programs.
 Students pay WU tuition plus a program fee equivalent to Willamette's Room and Board Plan C. The program fee includes full room and board while on the ISEP program.

 - Like many programs, ISEP requires that you purchase insurance through their particular insurance provider.
 The insurance is approx $58 per month - students pay for insurance when accepting placement on an ISEP program.

 - ISEP programs gives our students the opportunity to choose from over 100 universities to find a good academic fit.

 - Rarely is there more than one Willamette student at an ISEP university each semester, however, there tend to be at least a few other students from the United States.

 - ISEP programs, like all direct enroll programs, are highly recommended for students who have spent time studying, living or traveling abroad; students with little or no international experience can still consider ISEP placements.